 - Certifications: Climate Neutral

-It’s easy to get hyped up on new tech, but truly smart and sustainable electronics are those you already have in home or in your pocket.
+It’s easy to get hyped up on new tech, but truly smart and sustainable electronics are those you already have in your home or in your pocket.

-Please share this article with them so we can all stay connected in a more sustainable way.
+Please share this greener electronics brands list with them so we can all stay connected in a more sustainable way.